huming2207/OOSDBoardGame/README.md

 - `Piece` is abstract class, not interface.
 Common attributes (e.g. coordinates, marks, attack level) can stays in abstract class without re-implement them again in the sub-classes.
 - It significantly reduces extra code.

-### Dependency Inversion

-- The way of `GameLogic` class and piece list in `Board` class dealing with different pieces.